 So you think you’ve got a solid business plan for your digital signage install.
 You might have already sorted out the tactics of the project such as the hardware and software you need, the content you want to display and the team that will manage the system.
-The only thing you need to do now is convincing your boss/CEO that this is a worthwhile investment.
+The only thing you need to do now is convincing your Manager/CEO that this is a worthwhile investment.
 Ouch.
 Is this a panic-inducing idea?
 Well, for all of those struggling with getting funding here is a list of questions you should be prepared to answer when facing your board.

 Without further ado- here they are and good luck!